Rockylars/Wulfram/docs/characters/Tainted Oreb/idea.md

 **Tainted Oreb** will have to fight the angels from the item room before picking up birthright.

 **Tainted Oreb** can still gain key pieces by sacrifice rooms, stairway or red angel rooms.

+---

+### How do Tainted Oreb's Silver Item Rooms in Greed Mode get changed?

+Normal item rooms do stay changed in fact,